Black Fly Control

 Treatment

 Now that you have inspected the area where black flies are infesting, you can begin treatment.
 The product you will be applying is Flex 10-10 Insecticide.
-You can apply Flex 10-10 with a hand pump sprayer, hose-end sprayer, backpack sprayer, spray rig, automatic misting system, or ULV spraying system.
-For general applications, a hand pump sprayer is recommended.
+You can apply Flex 10-10 with a handheld pump sprayer, hose-end sprayer, backpack sprayer, spray rig, automatic misting system, or ULV spraying system.
+A hand pump sprayer is recommended for general applications.

-Flex 10-10 is a broad spectrum product for indoor or outdoor control.
-You will want to treat any areas the flies are in or around, as well as your livestock.
-Be sure to wear the proper personal protective equipment (PPE) before handling or applying any product.
+Flex 10-10 is a broad-spectrum product for indoor or outdoor control.
+You should treat any areas where flies are in or around your livestock.
+Wear the proper personal protective equipment (PPE) before handling or applying any product.

 Measure the area you wish to treat

-If you are applying Flex 10-10 to your animals, the mixing rate would depend on the severity of the fly infestation.
-For normal conditions, mix 4 teaspoons of Flex 10-10 per gallon of water.
-For severe conditions, mix 8 teaspoons of Flex 10-10 per gallon of water.
+If you apply Flex 10-10 to your animals, the mixing rate will depend on the severity of the fly infestation.
+For normal conditions, mix 4 teaspoons of Flex 10-10 per gallon of water, and for severe conditions, mix 8 teaspoons of Flex 10-10 per gallon of water.

 Flex